cnatsis/cnatsis.github.io/_posts/2022-07-12-pinot-cluster-docker.md

 </p>

 <p>
-Pinot supports various integrations with other systems, some of which include <a href="https://trino.io">Trino</a> distributed query engine to support joins with other data sources, as well as <a href="https://superset.apache.org/">Apache Superset</a> for interactive dashboards.
+Pinot supports various integrations with other systems, some of which include <a href="https://trino.io" target="_blank">Trino</a> distributed query engine to support joins with other data sources, as well as <a href="https://superset.apache.org/" target="_blank">Apache Superset</a> for interactive dashboards.
 </p>

 <p>
-Apache Pinot is availabe as a managed service from <a href="https://startree.ai/">StarTree</a> Cloud.
+Apache Pinot is availabe as a managed service from <a href="https://startree.ai/" target="_blank">StarTree</a> Cloud.
 </p>
 </div>